 Highlights: Playful, Gentle, Intelligent

-There is something almost feline, or maybe even deer-like, about this sleek breed.
+There is something almost feline, or maybe even deer-like, about this sleek Spanish dog breed.
 Its long legs, its erect triangular ears, and its narrow snout all lend it an air of intense alertness.
 Though, it’s not to say they don’t make good family dogs.

-The Ibizan Hound is a true hound with lightning-quick speeds and stamina.
+The Ibizan Hound is a true hound with lightning-quick speeds and amazing stamina.
 Considering they were originally developed to hunt rabbits and other small animals, barreling after them at an astounding speed of nearly 40 mph!

 Ibizan Hound Temperament

 But this manifests as avoidance rather than any aggression.
-In fact, they are rather gentle and intelligent.
+In fact, they are gentle and intelligent.
 So while they might make great watchdogs don’t expect them to do much on the protecting side.
 Rather, they’ll just alert you.

 One important thing to note is that they do have a tendency to enjoy chasing or catching small animals.
 This pretty much runs in their blood.
 However, if they are acquainted with smaller pets from a young age, they can come to see them as friends, not food.